 Visit The Crescent Hotel

-Sitting on the hilltop above the historic district, the Crescent Hotel is one of shining jewels of Eureka Springs, Arkansas.
+Sitting on the hilltop above the historic district, the Crescent Hotel is one of the shining jewels of Eureka Springs, Arkansas.

 The Crescent Hotel offers numerous activities for guests and visitors to enjoy.
 These range from haunted tours to spa treatments.